-You propose a new idea in a meeting, and then watch everyone’s faces anxiously to see if they think you sounded dumb.
+You propose a new idea in a meeting, and then watch everyone’s faces anxiously to see if they think you sound dumb.

-You say you don’t want to attend that baby shower out of state or that late birthday dinner across town, and then you worry that your friends are mad and think you’re selfish.
+You say you don’t want to attend that late birthday dinner across town, and then you worry that your friends are mad and think you’re selfish.

 The bad news is that making everyone happy and controlling what they think about you is literally impossible to accomplish and you will die trying!
 Sorry, but it’s true.